AyushSinghRana15/Zomato-Restaurant-Clustering-and-Sentiment-Analysis/README.md

 In the Applications on zomato_env section:
 Locate Jupyter Notebook
 Click Launch\
-A browser window will open.
+A browser window will open.\
-Step 5: Open the Project
+Step 5: Open the Project\
-In the browser window, navigate to the folder where you cloned/downloaded the project.
+In the browser window, navigate to the folder where you cloned/downloaded the project.\
 Open:
-Zomato-Restaurant-Clustering-and-Sentiment-Analysis.ipynb
+Zomato-Restaurant-Clustering-and-Sentiment-Analysis.ipynb\
-Run each cell in sequence to execute the notebook.
+Run each cell in sequence to execute the notebook.\
-Optional: Add zomato_env to Jupyter Kernels
+Optional: Add zomato_env to Jupyter Kernels\
 If Jupyter doesn't show your new environment:

 Open terminal inside Anaconda Navigator (▶ > Terminal in zomato_env)
 Run:
-python -m ipykernel install --user --name=zomato_env Now you'll see zomato_env as a kernel inside Jupyter Notebook.
+python -m ipykernel install --user --name=zomato_env Now you'll see zomato_env as a kernel inside Jupyter Notebook.\

-✅ Project Features
+✅ Project Features:

-📊 Restaurant Clustering using KMeans, DBSCAN, and PCA 💬 Sentiment Analysis using NLP, LDA topic modeling
+📊 Restaurant Clustering using KMeans, DBSCAN, and PCA 💬 Sentiment Analysis using NLP, LDA topic modeling\
-🎯 Model Evaluation with Precision, Recall, F1-Score, ROC AUC 🧠 Supervised Learning with Logistic Regression, XGBoost 📈 Visual analytics using matplotlib and seaborn
+🎯 Model Evaluation with Precision, Recall, F1-Score, ROC AUC\
+🧠 Supervised Learning with Logistic Regression, XGBoost\
+📈 Visual analytics using matplotlib and seaborn